George Kessler: Booming practice

 George Kessler made a plan for Overton Park in Memphis, Tennessee, c.
 1901.

 Beginning in 1901 and continuing through 1914, Kessler designed the Memphis Park and Parkway System.
 His plan for Memphis included two major urban parks and a loop of landscaped roadway connecting them.
 In 1904, he designed and landscaped the grounds at the Louisiana Purchase Exposition in St. Louis, Missouri.

 He designed Fair Park in Dallas in 1904, but his biggest contribution to that city was his Kessler Plan, which he created in 1909.
 That year the Dallas Chamber of Commerce established the City Plan and Improvement League and hired Kessler to design a long-range plan of civic improvements for Dallas.
 His plans aimed to prevent the uncontrollable flooding of the Trinity River, improve the narrow, crooked downtown streets, fix the dangerous railroad crossings, and construct the Central Expressway.
 His plans were not implemented at that time, being deemed "impractical", but later it became clear that changes were needed.
 The Central Expressway project was finally realized 40 years after the Kessler Plan was first presented.

 On the strength of his acclaimed plan for the Louisiana Purchase Exposition in St. Louis, in 1905 Vanderbilt University in Nashville, Tennessee, contracted Kessler and Company to prepare a master plan.
 However, Kessler's plan was overly aggressive and suggested removing nearly all the original campus structures.
 University leadership disagreed and wanted to preserve existing buildings and so, with the exception of one new building, the plan was not adopted.

 In 1910, Kessler moved to St. Louis.
 In 1912 and 1913, he designed the expansive Longview Farm for Robert A. Long, south of Kansas City.
 With over 1700 acre, it was a community bigger than some small towns, with over 50 buildings.
 The landscaping earned the farm the title of The World's Most Beautiful Farm.
-The community had underground electricity, filtered water from a 100000 gal water tower, steam heating, and indoor plumbing, as well as 7 mi of macadamized roads that was innovative for that era.
+The community had underground electricity, filtered water from a 100000 gal water tower, steam heating, and indoor plumbing, as well as 7 mi of macadamized roads that were innovative for that era.
 The landscape layout around the mansion included manicured shrubbery, fountains, and a tennis court.

 In 1911–1912, he further developed and refined plans for the Fort Wayne Park and Boulevard System originally developed by Charles Mulford Robinson in 1909.

 Kessler was hired to resolve a politically charged development dispute involving the park system of Indianapolis in 1908.
 He studied the city for one year before submitting his plan for a park and boulevard system, which was adopted in 1909.
 Kessler led the city's Park Commission until 1915.
 He issued a master plan for Leeper Park in South Bend, Indiana, in 1915.

 In 1918, Kessler returned to act as consulting engineer for the Dallas Property Owner's Association, and in 1919, began working for the Metropolitan Development Association of the Dallas Chamber of Commerce.
 On January 3, 1922, he returned to St. Louis.
 His plans for the Trinity River were finally implemented in the 1930s.